HuanLeNguyen98/Hotel-Booking-Cancelation-Prediction/README.md

 * **avg_price_per_room:** Average price per day of the reservation; prices of the rooms are dynamic. (in euros)
 * **no_of_special_requests:** Total number of special requests made by the customer (e.g. high floor, view from the room, etc)
 * **booking_status:** Flag indicating if the booking was canceled or not.
+*
+**Summary and Recommendation:**
+The analyses pointed at the importance of lead_time, market_segment_type_Online, no_of_special_requests, avg_price_per_room to be reconsiderd as the improvement recomendations to the business how how to minimize the number of cancelations as below:

+1. Offer lower price for prepaid online booking with Non-refundable or higher price per room with cancelation option.
+Also offer credit for Corporate bookings and charge percentage penalty for cancellation.
+2. For royal customers since the cancellation among them is very less, consider to promote room upgrade and spcial discount to encourage them to come back
+3. Offer more options for customers' special requests to reduce the possibilities of cancelations.
+They can do so by improving their customer service, such as being able to cater to most of the customers’ special requests.
+4. Make sure to have a solid cancelation polycy in place and also applied for longer lead time in order to reduce hotel cancelation